Jan-DT/blocky/README.md

 Please note that these are just some random ideas.
 Let me know your feedback!

+### Project Structure

+The project is currently structured as follows:

+- [`engine/`](./engine) - contains everything related to the engine itself
+  - [`engine/core`](./engine/core) - contains core interfaces and classes which the engine builds on
+  - [`engine/impl`](./engine/impl) - contains standard implementations on top of the core functionality
+- [`examples/`](./examples) - contains examples showcasing engine functionality, and proving the API

+Client functionality is currently only available on the [feat/experimental-client](https://github.com/Jan-DT/blocky/tree/feat/experimental-client) branch.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing